v-iashin/SVD/README.md

 # SVD using gradient descent

-*18/09/2016*
+*20/09/2016*

 This is my attempt to code my own SVD using gradient descent method on Python.

-This code will be submitted as homework at my University.
+This code was submitted as homework at my University.

 The 'function.py'-file in this repository contains the code of a function that was written on Python.